Zegocover/cookiecutter-zego-data-science/docs/docs/index.md

 ## Contributing

 The Cookiecutter Data Science project is opinionated, but not afraid to be wrong.
-Best practices change, tools evolve, and lessons are learned. **The goal of this project is to make it easier to start, structure, and share an analysis.** [Pull requests](https://github.com/drivendata/cookiecutter-data-science/pulls) and [filing issues](https://github.com/drivendata/cookiecutter-data-science/issues) is encouraged.
+Best practices change, tools evolve, and lessons are learned. **The goal of this project is to make it easier to start, structure, and share an analysis.** [Pull requests](https://github.com/zegocover/cookiecutter-data-science/pulls) and [filing issues](https://github.com/drivendata/cookiecutter-data-science/issues) is encouraged.
 We'd love to hear what works for you, and what doesn't.

-If you use the Cookiecutter Data Science project, link back to this page or [give us a holler](https://twitter.com/drivendataorg) and [let us know](mailto:info@drivendata.org)!

 ## Links to related projects and references